Scaffolds and Generalized Integral Galois Module Structure: Applications to Galois Extensions

-In \cite{elder:scaffold}, a class of elementary abelian extensions $L/K$ in characteristic $p$ was studied.
-These extensions, the near one-dimensional extensions, include all totally ramified biquadratic extensions in characteristic 2 and all totally and weakly ramified $p$-extensions in characteristic $p$.
-The lower ramification breaks of any near one-dimensional extension of degree $p^n$ are congruent mod $p^n$.
-The main result of \cite{elder:scaffold} is that, in the terminology of this paper, any near one-dimensional extension possesses a Galois scaffold of tolerance $\infty$.
-This was used in \cite[Theorem 1.1]{byott:scaffold} to give a necessary and sufficient condition for the valuation ring $\euO_L$ of a near one-dimensional extension to be free over $\euA_{L/K}$; this result is in fact a particular case of Theorem \ref{IGMS} in this paper.
-The condition in \cite{byott:scaffold} is precisely Miyata's criterion (as reformulated in \cite{byott:QJM}).
-It follows that the condition given by Theorem \ref{IGMS} for the freeness of $\euO_L$ over $\euA_{L/K}$ in this case must also coincide with Miyata's criterion.
-Hence the results of \cite{byott:QJM}, mentioned in the previous subsection, hold not only for cyclic extensions, but for any extension of degree $p^n$ which admits a Galois scaffold of tolerance $\tol \geq 2p^n-1$ with shift parameters $b_1, \ldots, b_n$ satisfying $b_i \equiv b_n \bmod p^i$.
-Moreover, Theorem \ref{IGMS} extends \cite[Theorem 1.1]{byott:scaffold} from the valuation ring to arbitrary ideals.
+Our basic examples are the near one-dimensional extensions constructed in \cite{elder:scaffold}.
+These are certain elementary abelian extensions in characteristic $p$.
+In the terminology of this paper, the main result of \cite{elder:scaffold} is that any near one-dimensional extension admits a Galois scaffold of precision $\infty$.
+A necessary and sufficient condition for the valuation ring $\euO_L$ of a near one-dimensional extension to be free over $\euA_{L/K}$ is given in \cite[Theorem 1.1]{byott:scaffold} (see \S\ref{valring} below).
+Theorem \ref{IGMS} of this paper, applied to near one-dimensional extensions, improves on this result by giving an analogous result for any fractional ideal of the valuation ring.

-\begin{remark} The results of \cite{ferton} and \cite{byott:QJM} mentioned above indicate that, in general, we cannot expect the condition of Theorem \ref{IGMS}(ii) to reduce to a simple and transparent condition on the ramification breaks, comparable to the necessary and sufficient condition that $r(b_n)$ divides $p^n-1$ which is valid when $n \leq 2$ and $h=0$. \end{remark}